madiali/mips-emulator/README.md

 We ported https://github.com/jordanel/mips-emulator to Java so the app works on any operating system.
 We are currently working on finishing the GUI and some small features.

-Documentation, mostly taken from the original repo's README.
+Here's some documentation, mostly taken from the original repo's README.
 Check the [Wiki](https://github.com/madiali/mips-emulator/wiki) for [known bugs/limitations](https://github.com/madiali/mips-emulator/wiki/Known-bugs-and-limitations).

 ---